-Rider 1 rides to the pole and drops the letter over it, rides to the changeover end, dismounts to collect the next letter, remounts and rides back to the pole and drops the next letter over it.
+Rider 2 rides to the pole and drops the letter over it, rides to the changeover end, dismounts to collect the final letter, remounts and rides back to the pole, drops the letter over it and rides to cross the Start/Finish line.

-The remaining two letters are collected individually and dropped over the pole by either rider, providing that the second rider collects and drops the remaining letter(s) (at least one) before riding to cross the Start/Finish line.
 During the game, the letters already dropped on the pole must conform to the sequence R, I, A, P from bottom to top at all times.
 The letters must not be placed on the pole inverted.